rapid7/metasploit-framework/How-to-get-started-with-writing-an-auxiliary-module.md

 ### Basic git commands

-Metasploit no longer uses svn for source code management like the good old days.
-Well, more like the bad old days, that's why we switched.
-So knowing some tricks with git go a long way.
+Metasploit no longer uses svn for source code management, instead we use git, so knowing some tricks with git go a long way.
 We're not here to lecture you about how awesome git is, we know it has a learning curve and it's not surprising to find new users making mistakes.
 Every once a while, your git "rage" will kick in, and we understand.
 However, it's important for you to take advantage of branching.

 Every time you make a module, or make some changes to existing code, you should not do so on the default master branch.
 Why?
 Because when you do a ```msfupdate```, which is Metasploit's utility for updating your repository, it will do a git reset before merging the changes, and all your code go bye-bye.